SoftCactusTeam/Warcraft-Heroes-Beyond-Time/docs/arnau_contribution.md

 - A lot of enemies sprites and its XML that we didn't use.
 - Objects' sprites.
 - Programming some of the items.
-- Filing holes on some tasks.
+- Filling holes on some tasks.

 [Back to home page](https://softcactusteam.github.io/Warcraft-Heroes-Beyond-Time/)